GitMubarak/wp-display-faq/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Create and display responsive FAQs section in a webpage.
-You can add multiple FAQs section separated by category.
+You can add frequently asked questions on WooCommerce single product page.

 == Description ==

-[Display FAQ](https://displayfaqs.com/) is a **WordPress FAQ Accordion Plugin** which will display various FAQs in your webpage by using the shortcode: [wp_display_faq].
+[Display FAQ](https://displayfaqs.com/) is a **WordPress FAQ Accordion Plugin** which will display various FAQs in your WordPress website.

+You can create FAQ posts, assign them to various categories and display FAQs in any page or post.

+You can grouped the FAQs using FAQ categories and dsiplay them using shortcode.

-You can display multiple responsive accordion from various category and control the display limit via shortcode.
+You can also control the display limit using shortcode option.

+This plugin can be use as a general WordPress Accordion Plugin or It can be used as a Product FAQ for WooCommerce.

 This is a simple, effective and powerful plugin to display responsive FAQ Accordion on any device.

+**🌟 Key Features:**

+* Create and Display Unlimited FAQs for Post and Page
+* Display separate FAQ section from various category
+* 100% Responsive and mobile friendly to work beautifully on all kind of devices
+* Set a HTML tag for the FAQ title.
+This is a very important feature for your site SEO
+* Active inactive a FAQ
+* Limit number of FAQs via shortcode
+* Manage order of your FAQ with Title, Date and Menu Order
+* Complete styling option to esily customize the look to match with your site's branding and design
+* FAQ plugins has the feature to display icon with the title.
+You can display or hide it with the admin setting
+* Set your initial FAQ content from three stages - Open First, Open All and Close All
+* Display or hide spaces between two of the FAQs.
+Make it compact or normal by default
+* Option provided to set open close icon alignment.
+You can set open close icon to left or right position
+* WooCommerce Product Accordions

+= ✅ WooCommerce Product FAQs and Accordions =

+Product FAQ for WooCommerce helps you to add frequently asked questions on a single product page.
+It makes it easy to answer your customer’s common questions on the product pages.

+= ✅ Dedicated FAQ page to display FAQs in bulk =

+Easily add a large number of questions and answers to create a dedicated FAQ page in the backend and display them on any page or post with a shortcode.

 = ✅ Six Content Animations =